MrAsrani1312/C-plus-plus/terms-to-know-for-beginners/index.md

 * In the last article, some download links for software required for programming .
 Software like this is known as an IDE.
 **IDE stands for Integrated Development Environment**
 #### IDEs mainly consist of 3 kinds of software :
-1 Editor : A slightly modified text editor to make coding easy.
+**1 Editor :** A slightly modified text editor to make coding easy.
+An example of an editor for coding is Notepad++.

-2 Debugger : Software that helps you find errors in your program , and resolve them before execution.
-Imagine FaceBook crashing on loading an application or a simple application crash.
-To prevent faulty execution of a program, the debgger is a programmer's best friend.
+**2 Debugger :** Software that helps you find errors in your program , and resolve them before execution.
+Imagine FaceBook crashing on loading an application or a game crashing all of a ssudden.
+To prevent faulty execution of a program, the debugger is a programmer's best friend.

-3 Compiler : A compiler is that part of the computer which converts your high level program code to simple machine code : 0s & 1s ; so that a computer understands the commands and executes them.
+**3 Compiler :** A compiler is that part of the computer which converts your high level program code to simple machine code : 0s & 1s ; so that a computer understands the commands and executes them.
 From now on , we will be uding the word **compiler** frequently.

 ***Q : Try searching for an IDE on Google and run your first program on it .
 Check the output ***